TreyIAMCyber/Project-Security-Logs-Analysis/README.md

 Patterns Matter – Not every packet is interesting on its own, but noticing patterns in communication (who's talking to whom, what services are used) makes a difference.

-# Why This Matters for SOC Work
+# 🏆Why This Matters for SOC Work

 Filtering logs efficiently = reducing noise and focusing on security-relevant data.